Iran election: How will it shape Tehran's relations with the West? | DW | 17.06.2021

 She believes his election victory could put Europe in a difficult position, because the EU and the US have imposed sanctions on Raisi for his role in the human rights violations that happened in Iran during the nationwide anti-government protests in 2019.

-Furthermore, the expert pointed out that Raisi is an unknown figure for the international community, so it's unclear what his positions on important regional and global issues are.
+Furthermore, Vakil pointed out that Raisi is an unknown figure for the international community, and his positions on important regional and global issues remain unclear.

 "That's why I think that European countries, particularly Germany, France and the United Kingdom, are going to be quite cautious, but probably more united," she said.